 - Lactose is only the sugar component of dairy products.

 A product that is dairy-free will not have lactose in it as lactose comes from milk.
 This means that a product which is dairy-free is also lactose-free, but a product that is lactose-free is not necessarily dairy-free.

 A person with a milk allergy is often allergic to two protein components of milk—casein and whey.
 These are often found in products labeled lactose-free.
 Removing lactose from milk products may not eliminate these proteins.
 Typically, the lactase enzyme is added to break down lactose in the milk but does not affect their proteins or other components of the milk.
 They can still be there unless there are other forms of processing done to remove them.

-But if you are allergic to dairy or parts of milk other than lactose like casein or whey, then steer clear from lactose-free products and stick to those that are labeled dairy-free or vegan.
-And, while you're looking up label specifics for the dairy-free diet, you might want to check out this article on the difference between dairy-free and non-dairy.
-It may surprise you!
+If you or your child are allergic to dairy or parts of milk other than lactose like casein or whey, then steer clear from lactose-free products and stick to those that are labeled dairy-free or vegan.

-So how do you know what products are safe for people who are dairy-free (which means that they are also lactose-free)?
-Well, label-reading is key.
-Become familiar with dairy-derived ingredients first of all, and then find dairy-free products that you like!
-Here are some of mine:
+How do you know what products are safe for people who are dairy-free (which means that they are also lactose-free)?
+Label-reading is key.
+Become familiar with dairy-derived ingredients first of all, and then find dairy-free products that you like.